kennyphan02/Coding-Notes/CSCE311 Operating Systems/Concurrency.md

 - This program counts *upwards* to 2,000,000 due to using 2 threads.
 Sometimes the program doesn't go all the way up to 2,000,000 and produces a counter of say, 1,987,354.
 - ***Data race*** - results depend on the timing execution of the code.
 The result of the program above is inconsistent and is known as indeterminate.
 Multiple threads executing this code can cause a data race and this is known as a ***critical section***.
 - ***Critical Section*** - a piece of code that is shared that must not be concurrently executed by more than one thread.
-	- a piece of code that s
+	- a piece of code that accesses a shared variable/resource.
 - Solution to fixing the issue of causing a data race: implement ***mutual exclusion***.
 If one thread is being executed within the critical section, prevent the other threads from running.
 	- Atomicity
 	- Solution: Synchronization primitives - hardware support + help from the OS will help us build multi-threaded code that accesses critical sections in a controlled manner.